tinusaur/guides/docs/tinusaur-board-2-assembling/Identifying-value-resistors.md

 The total value of the capacitor is 10 000 ohms.
 * The golden band represents the tolerance of the capacitor value.

-Our example resistor of 10 000 (10K)ohms is usually marked on the scheme as shown on the following picture:
+Our example resistor of 10 000 (10K) ohms is usually marked on the PCB scheme as shown on the following picture:

 ![Board Scheme](https://github.com/tinusaur/guides/blob/master/docs/images/board_scheme_marked.jpg)